brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 #### Identifying when to talk who, about what
 While both types of support will be relevant for most situations, recognising which form of support is most useful when is part of what we're practising.

-* Care support offers a [holding space](https://psychhub.com/resources/articles/holding-space) to practice expressing our feelings and reflecting on our experiences  without exposing ourselves to judgement or advice.
+* Care support offers a [holding space](https://psychhub.com/resources/articles/holding-space) to practice expressing our feelings and reflecting on our experiences  without exposing ourselves to either judgement or rescue.

 * Accountability support offers a gentle challenge to practice reflecting on alternative perspectives and holding *ourselves* accountable for how our actions impact others (without policing each others' behaviour).
 See this video on [What is Accountability?](https://www.youtube.com/watch?v=QZuJ55iGI14)